UCLNatSci/Electromagnetism-Fluids-and-Waves/electromagnetism/EMenergy.md

 ```{math}
 {\bf S} = \frac{1}{c\,\mu_0}\,|{\bf E}|^2\,\,\hat{{\bf z}}
 ```
-Clearly this will be a time varying expression, however from Chapter 1 we already discussed the effect of time averaging waves to find the power, therefore we find that:
+Clearly this will be a time varying expression, however from the waves section we already discussed the effect of time averaging waves to find the power, therefore we find that:
 ```{math}
 S_{\langle T \rangle} = \frac{1}{2 \eta}\,E^2